sapkotab/ucd-csci2312-pa1/README.md

 ### Your Task

 1. Fork the [Github repository for CSCI 2312 PA1](https://github.com/ivogeorg/ucd-csci2312-pa1).
 This becomes your _remote_ repository, against which you will work.
 Then clone it to your local development environment (e.g. laptop).
 This becomes your _local_ repository against which you will develop.
-You will find the <tt>Point.h</tt> file for the 2D Point class, along with a test suite and a driver file <tt>main.cpp</tt>.
+You will find the <tt>Point.h</tt> and <tt>Point.cpp</tt> files for the 2D Point class, along with a test suite and a driver file <tt>main.cpp</tt>.

 2. Change the <tt>Point</tt> class to represent points in three (3) dimensions.
 Make sure to update the comments to match this change.
 Implement the class in a source file <tt>Point.cpp</tt>.